Naalaya Seidhi: Production

 Naalaya Seidhi is the directorial debut of G. B. Vijay.

 Soundtrack

 Soundtrack was composed by Adithyan.
 For the dubbed Telugu version Repati Vaartha, all lyrics were written by Rajasri.

 Release and reception

 Naalaya Seidhi was initially scheduled to release in July 1992, but released on 14 August.
 Malini Mannath of The Indian Express wrote, "There is never a dull moment though at times the screenplay sounds illogical".
 K. Vijiyan of New Straits Times called it "a gripping, fast-moving story, with punchy, witty dialogue".
+Sundarji of Kalki praised the cinematography, editing, locations, music and actors citing they all contributed bricks to this masala palace.